 She also often suggests getting your thyroid tested if you’ve noticed changes to your period.
 Thyroid disorders and polycystic ovarian syndrome are the most common medical conditions that impact the menstrual cycle.

-“If needed, there are medications for irregular periods including oral contraceptives, Depo-Provera injections, oral progesterone and progesterone containing IUDs (intrauterine device).
-Come see us and we’ll figure out what’s right for you,” Dr. Hansen says.
+“If needed, there are medications for irregular periods, including oral contraceptives, contraceptive patches, contraceptive vaginal rings, oral progesterone and progesterone containing IUDs (intrauterine device).
+If you’re looking for a long-term option, there are also surgical interventions such as endometrial ablation or hysterectomy.
+Come see us and we’ll figure out what’s right for you,” Dr. Kaufman says.